Lead in Healthcare Administration

 While your bachelor's degree does not have to be in healthcare for admission into SNHU's MS in Healthcare Administration, we want to ensure that students come equipped with the foundational knowledge to be successful in the program.
 After review of your undergraduate transcripts, you may need to take 1-2 courses prior to beginning the MS in Healthcare Administration program.

-Our master's in healthcare administration curriculum requires you to take courses in integrated health profession, organizational leadership and health information management.
-These 3 areas of study will expose you to the healthcare knowledge and leadership skills necessary to success in a healthcare administration role.
+Our master's in healthcare administration curriculum requires you to take courses in integrated health, organizational leadership and health information management.
+These 3 areas of study will expose you to the healthcare knowledge and leadership skills necessary to succeed in a healthcare administration role.

 After completing the master’s in healthcare administration program, you’ll have been given the knowledge and skills to demonstrate 4 competencies that the Association of University Programs in Health Administration (AUPHA) has identified as critical to succeeding in the field: